Axelph237/Vega-Sector/- resources/Misc Ideas.md

 - Will have different mechanics based on magazine type
 - Will also have a number of rounds they can shoot in a turn
 - Your `handleability` affects your movement, dodge, and draw speeds.
-- The accuracy of a weapon negatively affects enemy dodge chances
+- The `accuracy` of a weapon dictates the TN you roll under to hit

 Magazine based:
 ```